-At Lee Road United Methodist Church we have a very simple mission- to lead others into a growing relationship with Jesus Christ!
+The mission of Lee Road United Methodist Church is to be the Servant Church that leads people into a growing relationship with Jesus Christ.

 Lee Road United Methodist Church had its beginning in the home of the Reverend and Mrs. D. W. Smith on February 9, 1958.
 Nine interested people joined them to explore interest in organizing a church in the growing suburb of Greenville.
 They quickly outgrew the Smith’s home and rented a storefront on Elberta Street in Taylors.